sportradar/MtsSdkNet/Readme.txt

  - Resources containing the log4net configuration needed by the MTS SDK

 CHANGE LOG:
-2018-11-28 1.6.0.0
-Support for ticket version 2.2
+2019-02-27 1.8.0.0
+Added support for Client API - added property ClientApi on IMtsSdk Added configuration for ticket, ticket cancellation and ticket cashout message timeouts
+Improvement: inflation of rabbit channels when many disconnects

+2019-02-07 1.7.0.0
+Adding acking on consumers message processed
+Added AutoAcceptedOdds to ITicketResponse
-Added AutoAcceptedOdd to TicketResponse
+Added AdditionalInfo to all ticket responses
+Fix: settings corrected for sending ticket cancel and reoffer cancel message

+2018-11-28 1.6.0.0	2018-11-28 1.6.0.0
-Added TotalCombinations to Ticket and TicketBuilder Added BetCashout to TicketCashout - support for partial cashout Added BetCancel to TicketCancel - support for partial cancellation Added AutoAcceptedOdds to ITicketResponse EndCustomer.Ip type changed from IPAddress to string Removed deletion of consumer queues on close
+Support for ticket version 2.2	Support for ticket version 2.2 Added AutoAcceptedOdd to TicketResponse	Added AutoAcceptedOdd to TicketResponse Added TotalCombinations to Ticket and TicketBuilder	Added TotalCombinations to Ticket and TicketBuilder Added BetCashout to TicketCashout - support for partial cashout	Added BetCashout to TicketCashout - support for partial cashout
+Added BetCancel to TicketCancel - support for partial cancellation	Added BetCancel to TicketCancel - support for partial cancellation
-Reviewed and updated documentation and properties files Removed property ExceptionHandlingStrategy from config, builder, ...
+Added AutoAcceptedOdds to ITicketResponse	Added AutoAcceptedOdds to ITicketResponse EndCustomer.Ip type changed from IPAddress to string	EndCustomer.Ip type changed from IPAddress to string Removed deletion of consumer queues on close	Removed deletion of consumer queues on close Reviewed and updated documentation and properties files	Reviewed and updated documentation and properties files Removed property ExceptionHandlingStrategy from config, builder, ...
+Removed property ExceptionHandlingStrategy from config, builder, ...
 Fix: in HandleMarketDescription when adding specifiers

 2018-10-05 1.5.0.0